Peter Utaka: Return to Ventforet Kofu

 On 30 December 2022, Utaka was announced by Ventforet Kofu as a new signing for the 2023 season, in his second stint with the Yamanashi-based club, returning to them after four seasons.

+Tochigi City

+On 27 March 2025, Utaka was announce official transfer to J3 promoted club, Tochigi City FC for 2025 season.

 International career

 On 21 September 2009, national coach Shaibu Amodu selected Utaka for the Nigeria national team.
 Utaka made his debut for Nigeria months later in a 5–2 home win over Congo DR on 3 March 2010, despite only getting his call up late after the NFF called his mother looking for him.
 He scored the first goal and assisted on the second.
 He scored twice in a Africa Cup of Nations qualification match against Ethiopia.
 His first goal of the match was the fastest goal in the qualifications for the season, scoring a goal after just 29 seconds into the match.